TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

 Bells of white cast iron had long been common in China, although still rare in Europe, when Chinese immigrants first arrived in North America in the 19th century.
 The low price of cast iron was attractive to early immigrants who wished to build a Taoist or Buddhist temple, who did not have money to burn, and who felt that a good bell and drum were essential for temple worship.
 Iron bells had another advantage.
 Their surfaces were so hard that it was almost impossible to alter inscriptions, including the names of donors, that had been cut into the face of the mold in which the bell was cast.

-1. a suspension loop in the shape of an animal with splayed-out legs, representing the sprue through which the molten iron was poured into the mold;
+1. A suspension loop in the shape of an animal with splayed-out legs, representing the sprue through which the molten iron was poured into the mold.

-3. a vertical body for percussion, with cast-in inscriptions that include (a) a credit line giving the names of donors; (b) the date of manufacture, (c) a blessing (usually fengdiao yushun, guotai minan 风调雨顺, 国泰民安 "wind abated, rain calmed, nation at peace, the people secure"); and (d) the weight of the bell and the name of the workshop that made it
+3. A vertical body for percussion, with cast-in inscriptions that include (a) a credit line giving the names of donors; (b) the date of manufacture, (c) a blessing (usually fengdiao yushun, guotai minan 风调雨顺, 国泰民安 "wind abated, rain calmed, nation at peace, the people secure"); and (d) the weight of the bell and the name of the workshop that made it.

-Tianhou Temple San Francisco
+Tin How Temple San Francisco

 San Francisco